EvanDamron/UAV-GroundSensors-Testbed/README.md

 # UAV-GroundSensors-Testbed

 ## Overview
 This project demonstrates an autonomous UAV that visits ground sensors, establishes a wireless connection, and collects data.
 The UAV is programmed using MAVROS, and the ground sensors are Raspberry Pis.
+For more details on the two aspects of the project, see UAV/docs/UAV_README.md and RaspberryPi/docs/RPI_README.md.

 ## Features
 - Autonomous navigation of the ModalAI M500 UAV using MAVROS